Skip to main content

 How to create a simple Photoshop cartoon effect

 With a photo and a bit of Photoshop magic, even the artistically impaired can create a cartoon.
 There are a few dozen different ways to create a Photoshop cartoon effect, each with its own unique look.
 But, many of them are intense, 25-step processes that leave you spending hours at the computer on a file with two dozen different layers.
-So, we set out to create a Photoshop cartoon effect that works for both the artistically impaired and the time-stretched, in ten steps or less.
+So, we set out to use Photoshop to create a cartoon effect that works for both the artistically impaired and the time-stretched, in ten steps or less.

-1. Change to RGB 8 bit mode.
+1. Change to RGB 8 bit mode

 Some of the Photoshop tools used to create the cartoon effect only work with images that are RGB 8-bit — and when you are trying to make a photo look like a drawing, you don’t need all those extra colors anyways.
 Go to Image > Mode and check both RGB and 8-bit.
 If both are already checked, you don’t need to do anything before moving on to the next step.

-2. Duplicate the background.
+2. Duplicate the background

 To create the effect, you need one layer for the sketch marks and one layer for the colors.
-With the background layer selected, press control or command-J to duplicate the background layer.
+With the background layer selected, press CTRL-J or Command-J to duplicate the background layer.
 You should now have two identical layers in the file.
 If you want, you can create a third layer in order to preserve the original image on it’s own layer, but it’s not a must — just be sure to use the save as command so that you don’t write over the original file.

-3. Apply surface blur.
+3. Apply surface blur

 Select the bottom layer (or the middle layer, if you opted to leave the original image untouched on it’s own layer).
 This is your layer that will color the cartoon, but we don’t want all the details and skin pores because cartoons aren’t that detailed.
 Click the eye icon on the top layer to hide the top layer, so you can see your work on the color layer.

 From the menu, select Filter > Blur > Surface Blur.
 Surface blur will blur everything without making the colors bleed over onto other areas of the photo.
-In the pop-up box, turn the radius all the way up to 100 and click ok to get a nicely blurred color layer.
+In the pop-up box, turn the radius all the way up to 100 and click OK to get a nicely blurred color layer.

 4. On the top layer, apply the stamp filter.